rega-cev/virulign-tutorial/test1.md

 Each alignment in the folder ‘Failed‘ can be subjected to closer inspection in order to investigate the reason for the exclusion of the sequence from the alignment.
-Figure \[fig:failed\] shows an example of sequence 64344 which failed to be included in the final MSA.
+Figure below shows an example of sequence 64344 which failed to be included in the final MSA.

   ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------ --